 Find out what vampire power is and how to reduce your electricity usage by banishing it from your home.

-In this blog, I’m going to show you a simple way to reduce your bill even more by banishing vampire power, just like our family did.
+In this article, I’m going to show you a simple way to reduce your bill by banishing vampire power, just like our family did.

 This means more money left in your bank account and a better outcome for the environment.
 Did you know that 63% of Australian electricity is generated from coal energy?
 Coal powered plants are known to produce carbon dioxide, dangerous coal ash, mining destruction and global warming – all good reason to reduce how much electricity you use.